-So the natural step for the 2019 Galaxy S would be Galaxy S10 – but that may not be what happens.
-Speaking during a press conference on February 26, 2018 and reported by The Investor, DJ Koh said: "Although Samsung will stick to Galaxy, we have been thinking about whether we need to maintain the S moniker or the numbering system."
+So the natural step for the 2019 Galaxy S would be Galaxy S10, right?
+Wrong.
+According to the latest hints from inside the company, as reported by The Investor, mobile chief DJ Koh said: "Although Samsung will stick to Galaxy, we have been thinking about whether we need to maintain the S moniker or the numbering system."

 Best bets on the name should Samsung decide to drop the S10 from the brand name?
 Well, some sources claim an iPhone-alike Galaxy X name is on the cards, although that’s also the rumoured name for Samsung’s upcoming foldable phone.

 One idea is that future phones will all be named the Galaxy X with the year of release afterwards, but that would get very confusing very fast.
 Samsung will probably wait until the last possible moment to let us know the new name, but if it's the end of the line for the Galaxy S moniker, it certainly had a good run.